 As you prepare for this Sacrament of Initiation for your child, keep in mind the following: The Baptism of your child signifies a solemn commitment by you the parents, to raise your child within the faith community of the Roman Catholic Church and in accordance with its teachings.

-❑ Registration Form Completed
+❑ Registration Form (Fill out at Parish House)

 ❑ Copy of the child’s county Birth Certificate